-A cash-out refinance allows you to borrow from your home equity, or the difference between your current mortgage balance and the value of your home.
-If your home is worth $200,000, for example, and your current mortgage balance is $150,000, you have $50,000 in home equity.
+A cash-out refinance allows you to borrow from your home equity, which is the difference between your current mortgage balance and the total value of your home.
+For example, if your home is worth $200,000 and your current mortgage balance is $150,000, you have $50,000 in home equity.

-With a cash-out refinance, you can access that equity in cash, and use it on anything from home improvements or college tuition to medical bills.
+With a cash-out refinance, you can access the value of that equity and use it as a (relatively) low-interest loan to fund anything from home improvements or college tuition to medical bills.
 However, this isn’t “free money,” and there are tax implications.

 Basics of a cash-out refinance

-A cash-out refinance replaces your current mortgage with a larger one.
-The larger, new one includes the balance of the current mortgage, the cash (equity) you received and any closing costs rolled into the new mortgage.
+A cash-out refinance replaces your current mortgage with a larger one, which will include the balance of your current mortgage, the value of the equity you’re taking out and any closing costs you decide to include in the new balance.

-Because of this, the IRS doesn’t treat your cash-out as income, so you don’t need to pay income taxes on the money you receive.
-There are certain rules you must follow in order to claim the mortgage interest deduction, however.
+The IRS doesn’t treat your cash out as income, so you don’t need to pay income taxes on the money you receive, but there are certain rules you must follow in order to claim the mortgage interest deduction.

 Tax rules for cash-out refinances

-You can deduct the interest paid on your new mortgage from your taxable income if you use the cash-out funds to make capital improvements on your home.
-Generally speaking, these include permanent additions and home improvements that increase the home’s value, extend its longevity or adapt it for new uses.
+You can deduct the interest you pay on your new mortgage from your taxable income if you use the cashed-out funds to make capital improvements on your home.
+Deduction-eligible projects generally include permanent additions and home improvements that increase the property’s value, extend its longevity or adapt it for new uses.
 Consider consulting with a tax professional to ensure the projects you’re doing qualify.
-It’s up to you to prove you used the money for capital improvements, so save receipts and other paperwork associated with your projects.
+It’s up to you to prove you used the money in a way that qualifies when you file your taxes, so save receipts and other paperwork associated with your projects.